-The comal is the essential Mexican cooking pan: a smooth flat griddle used for everything, but especially for heating tortillas and making tacos and quesadillas.
+The comal is the essential Mexican cooking pan: a smooth flat griddle used for everything, but especially for heating tortillas, making quesadillas, and searing veggies for salsa.

-Clay comals are the gold standard, with thousands of years of tradition in Mexico, they give an incomparable flavor to everything they cook!
+Clay comals are the gold standard.
+With thousands of years of tradition in Mexico, they give an incomparable flavor to everything they cook!
+However, they’re quite rare in the U.S., as they’re extremely delicate.

 Curing your comal